evangstav/MyWiki/VirtualizationSupportInLinux.md

     - User
 7) Network Namespaces
     - Networking resources
 # What is their aim and applicability?
+In the case of Network Namespaces we create a separate view of out network interfaces.
+It basically create an "isolated" instance of the network resources.

 # Examples For Network Namespaces
 Create Network spaces, devices, links

 # What is a veth pair ?
 Veth is a virtual networking device.
 It can act as a tunnel between 2 network spaces.
 # What is a virtual switch ?
-Virtual equivalent to virtual switch.
+Virtual equivalent to a switch.

 # Compare Linux Virtual Switch and oVSwitch
 oVSwitch supports additional features and protocol stacks like Openflow and Netflow.

 # How can you use all this to build network setups?
 vlans, veth, bridges etc

 # Mininet?
-lighweight os virtualization, you can define networ and number of hosts.
+lighweight os virtualization, you can define network and number of hosts.
 Is implemented using everything discussed above. using mn you can run any linux command on any host, get links up and down for exmaple.
 You can also customize network parametes such as delay and bandwidth.